Premises Liability Law in Maine

 - Construction sites

 Liability laws can even include guests who were not invited on your property.
-For example, even somebody walking to your front door to solicit goods is still entitled be kept reasonably safe.
+For example, even somebody walking to your front door to solicit goods is still entitled to be kept reasonably safe.
 Premises liability injuries are very common, even those that take place in another person's home.
-For example, dog bite claims make up about one third of all homeowner insurance claims in the United States.
+For example, dog bite claims make up about one-third of all homeowner insurance claims in the United States.
 The Insurance Information Institute states that, in 2012, 16,500 claims against homeowners insurance were made due to dog bites and an estimated $489 million was paid out that year to victims.
 To find out if your injuries may be eligible for compensation, call the injury lawyers at The Law Offices of William T. Bly today.

 Types of Premises Liability